Where did you grow up?

 They followed me out of Saatchi, then followed me back in again.

-At Saatchi New York people queued up to work on Proctor and Gamble because they were more open to ideas than the other big client, General Mills.
+At Saatchi New York people queued up to work on Proctor & Gamble because they were more open to ideas than the other big client, General Mills.

 We got on well though and liked each other.

-DAVE: Your first few directing jobs were shockingly graphic.
-Where did that come from?
+Your first few directing jobs were shockingly graphic, where did that approach come from?

 Directing is a job that requires several skills.
 Some of them come naturally, others you have to work at.